We’re changing the way we generate power to better protect the environment and move towards a cleaner energy future.

 - community groups to support cultural projects or activities

-We estimate there are nearly 9 million trees and shrubs living today from these efforts.
-These trees and shrubs are able to remove more than 100,000 tonnes of CO2 each year.
+We estimate there are approximately 9 million trees and shrubs living today from these efforts.
+These trees and shrubs can remove more than 100,000 tonnes of CO2 each year.
 We continue to invest in the Shand Greenhouse to replace aging infrastructure and improve efficiency.
 Learn more about our Shand Greenhouse and eligibility for seedlings at Shand Greenhouse.